mdn/mdn/ADRs/003-use-emotion.md

 ### Decision

 We will use Emotion as our CSS-in-JS solution for React frontend development.
-(This does not mean we will not also use regular CSS stylesheets as well.)
+(This does not mean we will not also use regular SCSS/CSS stylesheets as well.)

 ### Context